MasterChenb0x/antistalkerbot/README.md

 Resolved Twitter ID option issue, ~~but it broke again when moving code.~~

 ###### 07/09/2018
 Program was being rate limited, So I changed time to sleep from 20 to 60.
 Increases time of scrape, but no longer gets blocked.
-Rate Limit chart from Twitter found ehre: https://developer.twitter.com/en/docs/basics/rate-limits.html .
+Rate Limit chart from Twitter found here: https://developer.twitter.com/en/docs/basics/rate-limits.html .
 Rate Limit depends on the nature/type of request.
 Also handled file operations whether the file originally exists or not..

+###### 07/19/2018
+Removing getopt seemed to condense code a bit.
+Not sure if I may need it if I introduce more flags/options.
+For the time being, I switched to using argv checking instead of getopt.
+The script with getopt is now "antistalker.back" just in case I decide to switch back to that method or introduce new flags/options.

 _TO-DO_